 6. Provide prompt customer service and try not to leave calls or emails unanswered.
 Automate your communication channels to inform customers about the expected time of your response.

 7. Analyse the existing cases of chargeback.
 Take time to review all the incidents and inform your employees about payment protocols.
 Beware of suspicious purchases made with bank cards.

-We at Corefy know that it is possible to significantly minimise the number of chargebacks, thereby preserve the profit, brand image, and reputation with partners.
+We at Corefy know that stopping chargebacks is difficult, but it is possible to significantly minimise their number, thereby preserving the profit, brand image, and reputation with partners.
 If you need any additional advice on the process of organising payment acceptance for your online business, do not hesitate to contact us.
 Our team is ready to answer all your questions and help you choose the best-suited payment solution for the specific needs of your business.